yamautomate/Set-TeamsCustomBackgrounds/README.md

 It supports the "classic" Teams client as well as the "New" (beta) client.

 ## Requierments
-- You have an Azure Blob with a SAS that permits the following operations on the container level:
+- You have an Azure Storage Account with a Blob
+- You use a SAS that permits the following operations on the container level:
    - List
    - Read
 - The files in the Blob have been added manually to "classic" Teams beforehand.
 You then grab them from the